 The Academic Department of IAPSS is at the heart of the academic pillar of the Association.
 It is designed to offer a number of unique opportunities to students of political science and related disciplines to develop their skills in academic research, writing and presentation at conferences and other events.

 Those who are interested in contributing with shorter reflection pieces, can apply to join the Authorial Board of our blog ‘A Different View’.
-The Academic Think Tank (ATT) is loosely focused on the Annual Theme of IAPSS.
-Each year, it launches highly competitive call for applications to select a small group of postgraduate students or more experienced young researchers that work together on a prescribed general theme, helped by the ATT Coordinator.
+The Academic Think Tank (ATT) is loosely focused on the Annual Theme of IAPSS and as of late 2017 it functions as the IAPSS Academic Committee as well.
+Each year, a competitive call for applications is launched to select a small group of graduate or postgraduate students or more experienced junior researchers who will work together on a prescribed general theme, helped by the Academic Coordinator.

 The Student Research Committees offer another range of opportunities to IAPSS members.
 After a successful application process, students and young researchers can become members of an IAPSS SRC focused on a particular subfield in political science and related disciplines.
 Within the SRC, they interact with other individuals with similar interests, work together with the other members on papers and other forms of research outputs and form panels for the IAPSS conferences as well as conferences held by IAPSS’ partner organizations.